Selection & Style Tips

 Prices are reasonable in my opinion, and my prescription has a lot of add-ons for my old eyes.

 I have the frame called Ella, and the frames themselves are clear because that is what I wanted.
 You can see them in the image below.
 Your base frame can be any color or pattern available.
 I have about 10 covers in total including 3 sunglass options.

 I love the versatility of being able to coordinate my glasses to my outfits. 🙂

 First, let me say that I am not a professional so this section is just lil’ ole’ me talkin’ about my experience ordering eyeglasses online.
 Enough said.

 This is what I learned from ordering my glasses online:

-The website itself is very easy to navigate, and once you input your own prescription it will guide you to the best selections for you.
+The website itself is very easy to navigate, and once you input your own prescription it will guide through the ordering process, step by step.
 If you want to chat with a representative that is almost always an option, too.

 You need to take your time, consider all of the options and carefully make your decision.
 I saved about a dozen different frame styles, pondered them over a period of days, and when I finally made my decision it was not at all what I thought I would select!